 The human body makes its own activators (called endogenous agonists).
-When we take too much of an external activator (or other drugs that inhibit degradation of those activators), it can suppress certain vital functions, like breathing.
+When we take too much of an external activator (or other drugs that inhibit the degradation of those activators), it can suppress certain vital functions, like breathing.

 That is how most drug overdoses happen — through a combination of complete sedation and a reduction in respiratory function.